George Wood (judge)

 Sir George Wood (1743–1824) was an English judge and politician.

 Life

 Born on 13 February 1743 at Roystone, near Barnsley in Yorkshire, he was the son of George Wood (1704–1781), vicar of Roystone, by his wife Jane, daughter of John Matson of Roystone.
 He was intended for a career as a solicitor, and was articled to an attorney at Cawthorn named West.
 At the end of his articles West urged him to study for the bar.

 Entering the Middle Temple, Wood began as a special pleader and established a reputation.
-He many pupils, among whom were Edward Law, Thomas Erskine, Charles Abbott, James Scarlett, and John Williams.
+He had many pupils, among whom were Edward Law, Thomas Erskine, Charles Abbott, James Scarlett, and John Williams.
 Immediately on being called to the bar he was engaged by the Crown for all the state prosecutions beginning in December 1792.
 He joined the northern circuit, and on 5 November 1796 he was returned to parliament for Haslemere in Surrey, retaining his seat until 1806.